Richard Ojeda: 2026 U.S. House Campaign in North Carolina

-Ojeda moved to North Carolina in 2020.
+Ojeda moved back to North Carolina in 2020, where he had previously lived for over fifteen years during his military career.
 Ojeda announced a campaign for North Carolina's 9th congressional district in the United States House of Representatives in 2025.
+By October 2025, Ojeda raised $1.2 million from 20,000 donors with an average contribution of $16 each, in his bid to oust National Republican Congressional Committee Chair Richard Hudson.

+On March 3, 2026, he won the Democratic nomination for the district.
+His win was praised by the North Carolina AFL-CIO, which cited his work as a "very strong advocate for unions" in a race roundup article.
+After his victory, he was a keynote speaker at a Fayetteville No Kings rally.

 Political positions

 Ideological orientation

-Ojeda has been described by some as a populist of the "left-wing variety", and a "staunch progressive".
+Ojeda has been described by some as a populist of the "left-wing variety".
 He identifies as a traditional working-class Democrat and laments what he perceives as a Democratic party that is increasingly drifting away from its working-class roots and becoming a party of the elite.
 In the 2016 Democratic presidential primary, he says he voted for Independent Senator Bernie Sanders.
 He has also been described as a moderate Democrat and he stated that he voted for President Donald Trump in the 2016 presidential election (a decision he later regretted).
 He describes himself as a "conservative on most cultural issues" who supports coal jobs and border security.